-- 1. see patients in the clinical setting and present findings to clinician

-- 2. pre-round on in-house patients

-- 3. obtain radiographic, laboratory, and diagnostic study results on patients

-- 4. write notes on the patients he/she sees

-- 5. provide one academic presentation
+- 1. See patients in the clinical setting and present findings to clinician. - 2.
+Pre-round on in-house patients and assist the resident with EMR notes. - 3.
+Obtain radiographic, laboratory, and diagnostic study results on patients. - 4.
+Write notes on the patients he/she sees and review with the attending upon completion of rounds. - 5.
+Assist with peri-operative management of the surgical patients as directed. - 6.
+Provide one academic presentation.